Topology of Calorons Re-examined: Topological Character of Calorons

 \section{Topological Character of Calorons}

-A pure Yang-Mills action is saturated below by the second Chern number when the field strength tensor or the curvature two-form enjoys the selfdual or anti-selfdual equations.
-The (anti-)selfdual equations for the field strength tensor and its Hodge dual are
+A pure Yang-Mills action is bounded below by the second Chern number when the field strength tensor, or equivalently the curvature two-form, satisfies the selfdual or anti-selfdual equations.
+The (anti-)selfdual equations relating the field strength tensor to its Hodge dual are